01 of 06

 All About Rambutans

-Rambutans are exotic fruits grown in tropical countries such as Thailand, Malaysia, Indonesia, the Philippines, and Australia.
-They are grown on a medium-sized tree, Nephelium iappaceum, which is related to the lychee.
+Rambutan is a fruit grown in tropical countries such as Thailand, Malaysia, Indonesia, the Philippines, and Australia.
+It grows on a medium-sized tree, Nephelium iappaceum, which is related to the lychee.

 The flavor of rambutan is a little like grapes with a slight strawberry quality, slightly acidic and sweet.
 It has a pleasant fragrance that may be desired in some cooked dishes.
 It's not as sweet as the lychee and also is a little less acidic.

-Now peel away the skin to reveal the beautiful egg-like rambutan fruit.Continue to 4 of 5 below.
+Now peel away the skin to reveal the beautiful egg-like rambutan fruit.
+The spikes aren't sharp, but be gentle so you don't break the fruit.Continue to 5 of 6 below.

 Removing the Seed of the Rambutan

 Break or cut open the fruit to remove the nut-like seed.
 Most of the time it will come out freely, but some are clingstone.
-You can simply pop the whole fruit into your mouth and spit out the seed if you prefer and you're in the right setting.Continue to 5 of 5 below.
+You can pop the whole fruit into your mouth and spit out the seed if you prefer (and you're in the right setting).Continue to 6 of 6 below.